nikhilswain/zketch/REFACTORING.md

 - Hit-testing quadtree for stroke selection.
 - Brush preview thumbnails and real-time settings panel.
 - Blend modes per-stroke when moving to WebGL (future).

+## Tools (Floater) engines

+- Each tool/brush maps to a brush engine implementing `Brush`.
+- Floater toggles set current brush and options in the store; engine reads and renders accordingly.
+- New brushes are added by registering a new brush implementation and wiring UI controls.

 ---